The A&D Professional's Home Buying Playbook: Managing RSUs and Lumpy Income for a Down Payment

 Navigating Mortgage Qualification with RSUs

-While RSUs are real income, mortgage lenders view them differently than base salary.
+While RSUs are income, mortgage lenders view them differently than base salary.
 Underwriters generally look for stability and continuity.
+If you intend to use RSU income to qualify for a loan, be aware of common lending guidelines:

-The Total Tax Gap
+The Tax Gap

-When RSUs vest or bonuses are paid, companies are typically required to withhold federal taxes at a statutory supplemental rate, often lower than the top marginal tax brackets for high earners.
+Understanding tax withholding on equity compensation is critical.
+When RSUs vest or bonuses are paid, companies are typically required to withhold federal taxes at a statutory supplemental rate, often 22% (or 37% for amounts over $1 million).

 The Potential Issue: